 In addition to the general qualifications required for admission to the Graduate School, candidates should hold a bachelor's degree in architecture or a relevant field.
+Applicants are required to submit examples of written research work and, where appropriate, a portfolio of design work or other non-written materials.

-A total of 24 units are required as follows: (Units)
+A total of 24 units are required as follows: Units

-1. Research seminar .
-4
+1. Research seminar 4

-2. Research methods .
-2
+2. Research methods 2

-3. Independent studies .
-9
+3. Independent studies 9

-4. Thesis .
-9
+4. Thesis 9

-Total .
-24
+Tot al 24

-- 1. Climate Responsive and Energy Efficient Buildings and City Planning - Housing Form and Social Patterns
+- Climate Responsive Architecture and Urban Design - 2.
+Building Science and Environmental Technologies - 3.
+Housing Form and Social Patterns